Drug & Alcohol Rehab County Durham & Near County Durham

 Many people don’t realise that abuse, addiction and dependence are three different, albeit often interlinked, things.

-This then results in withdrawal symptoms if and when you attempt to stop.
+This then results in withdrawal symptoms if and when you attempt to stop at rehab.

 Rehabs offer care and treatment for withdrawal symptoms, via detoxes.

-During a detox, your intake will slowly and safely be reduced and replaced with medication.
+During a detox at drug and alcohol rehab in Durham, your intake will slowly and safely be reduced and replaced with medication.

-Medical detox is only required for physical addictions, like alcohol and opiates.
+Medical detox is only required at rehab for physical addictions, like alcohol and opiates.

 - Shaky hands